A ‘historical event’: First malaria vaccine approved by WHO - The Boston Globe

 A modeling study last year estimated that if the vaccine were rolled out to countries with the highest incidence of malaria, it could prevent 5.4 million cases and 23,000 deaths in children younger than 5 each year.

-To have a malaria vaccine that is safe, moderately effective and ready for distribution is “a historical event,” said Dr. Pedro Alonso, director of the WHO’s global malaria program.

-Parasites are much more complex than viruses or bacteria, and the quest for a malaria vaccine has been underway for 100 years, he added.
-“It’s a huge jump from the science perspective to have a first-generation vaccine against a human parasite,” he said.

-The malaria parasite is a particularly insidious enemy because it can strike the same person over and over.
+The malaria parasite, carried by mosquitoes, is a particularly insidious enemy because it can strike the same person over and over.
 In many parts of sub-Saharan Africa, even those where most people sleep under insecticide-treated bed nets, children have on average six malaria episodes a year.

-Even when the disease is not fatal, the repeated assault on their bodies can leave them weak and vulnerable to other pathogens, permanently altering the immune system.
+Even when the disease is not fatal, the repeated assault on their bodies can permanently alter the immune system, leaving them weak and vulnerable to other pathogens.

 Malaria research is littered with vaccine candidates that never made it past clinical trials.
-Bed nets, the most widespread preventive measure, cut malaria deaths in children younger than 5 by only about 20%.
+Bed nets, the most widespread preventive measure, cut malaria deaths in children younger than 5 by only about 20 percent.

 Against that backdrop, the new vaccine, even with modest efficacy, is the best new development in the fight against the disease in decades, some experts said.